OCMock 3 reference

 This page describes the features present in OCMock 3.x, using the modern syntax.
 Previous versions of OCMock used a selector-based syntax.
 This is still available in OCMock 3, however, the default is the modern syntax.

-- Introduction to mocking with OCMock
+- Getting started with OCMock

 - Setting up OCMock for iOS development